tinySSB/tiny-ssb-spec/README.md

 can quickly check if any packet matches this expected DMX, indicating it's the next message in a feed of interest.
 The second verification step consists in reconstructing the full message (including the shadow headers) and verifying the cryptographic signature.
-This prevents accepting packets that share the same DMX value by chance.
+This second step prevents accepting packets that share the same DMX value by chance.

 #### 2.4 Message ID Calculation

 Each message in a feed has a unique message ID (`msg_id`) that is used for referencing in subsequent messages.
-Using the shadow fields, the `msg_id` is calculated as:
+Using the shadow fields, the `msg_id` is calculated as the first 20 bytes of the SHA256 hash, as follows:

 ```
 msg_id_material = dmx_prefix + feed_id + sequence + prev_message_id + dmx +